Link21 is sponsored by the San Francisco Bay Area Rapid Transit (BART) and the Capitol Corridor Joint Powers Authority (Capitol Corridor).

-The Link21 Program Team is working closely with the state of California, including the California State Transportation Agency and the Caltrans Division of Rail and Mass Transit, to realize a better passenger rail network as envisioned by the California State Rail Plan.
-The 2022 State Rail Plan will be published this summer/fall.
+The Link21 Program Team is working closely with the state of California, including the California State Transportation Agency (CalSTA) and the Caltrans Division of Rail and Mass Transit (DRMT), to realize a better passenger rail network as envisioned by the California State Rail Plan.

 For Regional Rail service and infrastructure improvements proposed by Link21, we will need to work closely with owners of the rail rights-of-way, including Union Pacific Railroad and BNSF Railway.
 While the focus of Link21 is to improve passenger rail travel, improvements to rail lines shared by freight and passenger trains can benefit the movement of both people and goods.